Multi-Agent Reinforcement Learning for the Low-Level Control of a Quadrotor UAV: Introduction

 \section{Introduction}

-Deep reinforcement learning has emerged as a powerful approach to address quadrotor low-level control, mapping high-dimensional sensory observations directly to control signals.
-This has opened up new possibilities for quadrotor controls in a variety of applications, including position tracking~\cite{hwangbo2017control}, drone racing~\cite{song2021autonomous}, and payload transportation~\cite{belkhale2021model}.
-Most of the achievements in this field have been centered on single-agent reinforcement learning (SARL) due to its conceptual simplicity and familiarity.
+Deep reinforcement learning has emerged as a powerful strategy for quadrotor low-level control by enabling direct mapping of high-dimensional sensory observations to control signals.
+This paradigm has opened up new possibilities across various applications, including position tracking~\cite{hwangbo2017control}, drone racing~\cite{song2021autonomous}, and payload transportation~\cite{belkhale2021model}.
+However, the majority of achievements in this field have been centered on single-agent reinforcement learning (SARL) due to its conceptual simplicity and familiarity.

-However, when dealing with complex control tasks, training a single monolithic network may become time-consuming and data-intensive.
-This is because a single agent is supposed to achieve multiple control objectives with diverse characteristics simultaneously.
-The reward is often chosen as a linear combination of multiple objective functions, and this requires fine-tuning of hyperparameters to achieve a satisfactory performance while balancing the conflicts between distinct objectives.
-This often requires large amounts of training data and time.
+Training monolithic neural networks for complex control tasks often requires a large amount of training data and computational time.
+This challenge is particularly pronounced in quadrotor control due to its inherently nonlinear and underactuated nature.
+This is because a single agent is supposed to simultaneously achieve multiple control objectives that exhibit distinct characteristics, relying on the indirect information from the reward function.
+Consequently, prior studies often omitted the heading control, despite its importance in certain applications such as video imaging, as excessive yaw maneuvers may have detrimental effects on position stabilization and tracking performance.